 Task 2.1 Soil Boring Investigation - In an effort to fully investigate (vertically and horizontally) the impact to the soil media from the confirmed UST release, a series of soil borings is being proposed.
-Specifically, the activities include the completion of 13 additional soil borings downgradient from the former UST system.
-Please note that groundwater has been encountered at depths of 5 to 9 feet below grade in the vicinity of the proposed borings.
-Consultants need to take care to select appropriate sample depths representative of unsaturated soil conditions.
-Boring investigations noting sample collection depths below the water table will not be reimbursed.
-Consultant should review the available monitoring well logs included in Attachment A in order to determine the appropriate equipment needed to complete the investigation.
+Specifically, the activities include the completion of sixteen (16) soil borings (SB-1 through SB-16) using direct push sampling approach (e.g., Geoprobe®).
 Specifics on the proposed investigation are provided below: